 When blood vessels and clusters of collagen get trapped inside thicker areas of skin, skin tags can form.
 They primarily develop on parts of the body where the skin experiences excessive rubbing or friction on a regular basis.
 Therefore, they are frequently seen to develop around the neck, underneath the breast, groin, and armpits.

 During pregnancy, women are likely to develop them as the additional hormones being produced for the pregnancy can result in skin tags growing.

-Individuals taking steroids are at an increased risk of developing skin tags.
-It is the nature of steroids to cause a build-up of collagen allowing skin fibers to bond, resulting in the formation of skin tags.
+Individuals taking anabolic steroids are at an increased risk of developing skin tags.
+They cause a build-up of collagen allowing skin fibers to bond, resulting in the formation of skin tags.

 Preventing and treating skin tags from weight gain

-There are rarely any medical complications associated with skin tags but their protruding appearance is what usually makes people want to get rid of them.
+There are rarely any medical complications associated with skin tags.
+It’s their protruding appearance is what usually makes people want to get rid of them.
 There are natural remedies, over-the-counter options and surgical treatments available for removing skin tags.

 The conventional treatment options undertaken by dermatologists are dependent on the location, size, and condition of the skin tag.
 Some of the commonly used options include –

 Most people opt for home remedies as they not only save time and money and but are also more convenient for many.
 Some of the reliable natural removal options include –

 Prevention is always better than cure though.
 Avoiding getting skin tags is, of course, preferred to removing them.
 When it comes to weight gain and skin tags, the best way to prevent the growth of further skin tags is to work on losing the extra weight that may be making it easier for skin tags to form.
 Because there is a strong correlation between obesity and diabetes and diabetes and skin tags, it is best to get them checked by your doctor if you discover skin tags growing rapidly.